 In assessing what constitutes a significant increase in credit risk, the Bank, in addition to the standard's presumption of financial assets that have cash flows that have been due for more than 30 days are subject to significantly increased credit risk, assumed qualitative and quantitative indicators.
-The most important quantitative indicator the Bank assess is whether it has been a significant increase in credit risk determined by comparing the original likelihood of default and Loss Given Default ("PD x LGD") with the Probability of Default and Loss Given Default ("PD x LGD") with the Probability of Default and Loss Given Default ("PD x LGD") at the reporting date.
+The most important quantitative indicator the Bank assess is whether it has been a significant increase in credit risk determined by comparing the original likelihood of default and Loss Given Default ("PD x LGD") with the Probability of Default and Loss Given Default ("PD x LGD") at the reporting date.
 However, when assessing significant increase in credit risk for IFRS 9 purposes, Loss Given Default is not included in the assessment.
 Based on this the Bank has defined that a doubling in the Probability of Default or an absolute change of 1% constitutes a significant increase in credit risk.